JobMaathuis/STATR_pipeline/README.md

 * Ribo-Seq adapter file in .fa format
 * Design sheet (edit example in the resources directory)

-Secondly, theconfig file needs to be configured.
-The configfile can be found in `config/config.yaml`.
+Secondly, the config file needs to be configured.
+The config file can be found in `config/config.yaml`.
 Change the following paths in this file:

-* wdir: path to your working direcotry
+* wdir: path to your working directory
 * files: path to your input files (relative to the working directory)
 * samples: name of the different samples
 * adapter: name of the adapter file (which should be placed in the same directory as the input files)